unixorn/git-extra-commands/README.md

 - [Fuzzy Finding in Bash with fzf](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html) is a great article about using [fzf](https://github.com/junegunn/fzf) with some `git` helper scripts.
 - [Fuzzy Git Checkout](https://polothy.github.io/post/2019-08-19-fzf-git-checkout/) by Mark Nielsen explains how to use [fzf](https://github.com/junegunn/fzf) for `git` checkouts.
 - [Git Config](https://blog.izissise.net/posts/gitconfig/) - Instructions for using directory-specific `git` configurations.
 Automatically switching email addresses based on what directory a `git` repository is in.
 - [Git Exercises](https://jvns.ca/blog/2019/08/30/git-exercises--navigate-a-repository/) is a great blog post by Julia Evans.
-She also covers some other miscellaneous `git` facts [here](https://jvns.ca/blog/2023/10/20/some-miscellaneous-git-facts/).
+She also covers some other miscellaneous `git` facts in her [Some Miscellaneous git facts](https://jvns.ca/blog/2023/10/20/some-miscellaneous-git-facts/) post.
 - [git flight rules](https://github.com/k88hudson/git-flight-rules) by Kate Hudson is a collection of useful `git` usage tips.
 - [Git From the Inside Out](https://maryrosecook.com/blog/post/git-from-the-inside-out) explains how `git` works, focusing on the graph structure underpinnings of `git` and how they affect its behavior.
 - [Git Log Customization](https://www.justinjoyce.dev/customizing-git-log-format/) - Good tutorial about customizing the format of `git log`.